atapas/promise-interview-ready/README.md

-# Promise Interview Examples - A New Way to Learn.
+# Promise Interview Ready - A New Way to Learn.

 Please join me to learn JavaScript Promise in a new way.
 This repository contains all the source code and examples used in the [Demystifying JavaScript Promise Series](https://blog.greenroots.info/series/javascript-promises).
 It will help a beginner with many examples to understand the promises and get ready for the interview questions.